 2. Assured Shorthold Tenancies

-You need to know if you have or will have an Assured Shorthold Tenancy or a Licence to occupy your home.
-An Assured Shorthold Tenant has more legal rights than someone who is only given a licence.
+You need to know if you have, or will have, an Assured Shorthold Tenancy, or a Licence to occupy your home.
+If you have an An Assured Shorthold Tenancy you will have more legal rights than someone who has a licence.
 It is important that you understand what rights you have in your home.

 - you pay rent to your landlord

 - you don’t share your home with your landlord

 If you share a house with other people that are not family members, you have your own room, but share a kitchen and/or a bathroom with others you are likely to be considered a tenant providing that the landlord does not also share the property.